rolandshoemaker/d-AES/README.md

 d-AES
 =====

+**Note:** This is not mean't to be fast.
+As I work I'll try to optimize to the best of my ability but this is above all a **POC** implementation of dynamic S-Boxes!

 A pure python3 implementation of the Rijndael cipher (AES) based on Brandon Sterne's python2.5 [implementation](http://brandon.sternefamily.net/2007/06/aes-tutorial-python-implementation/) that additionally implements the modifications to the AES Cipher suggested in various academic papers to dynamically generate S-Boxes from the cipher key instead of using the fixed Rijndael S-Box, increasing the difficulty of linear and differntial cryptanalysis as well as making the improved Davies Attack more complicated.

 Visulization